ademozsayin/Mate-iOS/README.md

     At the moment *Weather for iOS* uses Swift 5.7 and requires Xcode 14 or newer.
 Previous versions of Xcode can be [downloaded from Apple](https://developer.apple.com/downloads/index.action).

-2. Install Ruby.
-We recommend using [rbenv](https://github.com/rbenv/rbenv) to install it.
-Please refer to the [`.ruby-version` file](.ruby-version) for the required Ruby version.

-    We use Ruby to manage the third party dependencies and other tools and automation.

 2. Clone project in the folder of your preference